mh-cz/GameMaker-4point/README.md

 # 4point
 A four point image manipulator for GameMaker 2.3+
-######
-Faked perspective might glitch a bit if two points are way too far or close to each other more than the other two

 ## How to use
 ```four_point_transform(x1, y1, x2, y2, x3, y3, x4, y4, tex, segments*, perspective*, z*)```